Idolos de Juventud

-Telemundo was expected to air 40 episodes of this short-form novela on weeknights over about eight weeks.
-As with most of its other soap operas, the network was set to broadcast English subtitles as closed captions on CC3.
+Telemundo was expected to air 40 episodes of the telenovela on weeknights over about eight weeks.
+As with most of its other soap operas.
+It was set to broadcast English subtitles as closed captions on CC3.
 Aurelio Valcárcel Carroll was the executive producer and the cast includes Karla Díaz-Leal, Marcela Garcia, Patricia Sirvent, Eduardo Cuervo and Jencarlos Canela.
-The show is shot at Telemundo Studios, Miami.

 Story

-This summary is based on Telemundo's May upfront presentation.
-Storylines may change dramatically by the time this series airs.

 The series features Ramón Armendariz, a handsome pop music producer who launches the careers of Mexico’s hottest singers, including that of his beautiful wife Gloria.
 Their combined egos wreck their relationship, however, making their marriage unhappy.
 As his wife's star is falling, he devises a spectacular American Idol-style reality show to find a new singing sensation.

 He discovers two vivacious, passionate stars who fall madly in love on stage.
 Valentín is a handsome, yet determined young man from humble roots who never needs an excuse to sing.
 Victoria is an adorable young singer whose beauty matches her voice.

 Destiny unites these two stars, but their passion faces a major test.
 Gloria demands Valentín’s attention, leading him to a new life that spins out of control.
 Love must survive the trials of fame.

 Product placement

-Telemundo will air several seven packages of product placements instead of regular commercials.
-Only one 30-second spot will appear during each episodes, either near the very beginning or end of the show.
-It will use three types of product insertion, each more expensive than the other:
+Only one 30-second commercial appeared during each episode, either near the very beginning or end of the show, where it used three types of product insertion, each more expensive than the other: